Life Goes On (LeAnn Rimes song)

-"Life Goes On" is a song by American singer LeAnn Rimes, released as a single from her fifth studio album, Twisted Angel (2002), on August 5, 2002.
-A song about moving on and letting go of the past, "Life Goes On," missed the US Billboard Hot 100, peaking at number 10 on Billboard's Bubbling Under Hot 100 chart.
+"Life Goes On" is a song by American country music artist LeAnn Rimes.
+Recorded for her fifth studio album Twisted Angel (2002), the song was penned by Rimes, Desmond Child, and Andreas Carlsson, with production from Child, Peter Amato, and Gregg Pagani.
+Lyrically, "Life Goes On" speaks of moving on and letting go of the past.
+Rimes's then-label, Curb Records, first released the song on August 5, 2002, as the lead single from the album.

+Commercially, "Life Goes On" missed the US Billboard Hot 100, peaking at number 10 on Billboard's Bubbling Under Hot 100 chart.
 It was a bigger hit outside America, peaking within the top 10 in Australia, Canada, the Netherlands, New Zealand, Romania, and Sweden while reaching the top 20 in Norway and the United Kingdom.

-The music video was shot in New Orleans and received criticism because of Rimes' sexual clothing and moves.
-Fans were also against the song because it had a pop sound instead of the country music Rimes used to record.
 A country remix of the song was released to country radio and peaked at number 60 on Billboard's Hot Country Singles & Tracks chart.

+Critical reception

+Chuck Taylor of Billboard magazine gave "Life Goes On" a positive review, saying "["Life Goes On"] features a sexy, sassy performance that allows the chanteuse to boldly audition her full-fledged transition to womanhood."
+He ended his review by saying that "top 40 will respond to this enormously talented artist, who has delivered many a cherished hit."

+Music video

+The music video for "Life Goes On" was filmed in New Orleans, Louisiana during the week of July 29, 2002 and was directed by Matthew Rolston.
+It takes a look at a relationship gone wrong.